 Atypical workers' rights

 EU-driven protection for agency, part-time, fixed-term and posted workers has been introduced in the UK.
 Those businesses using or supplying contingency workers may gain more freedom following the UK's withdrawal from the EU.

 The UK’s TUPE provisions derive from the EU Acquired Rights Directive and we are likely to see changes in the rules restricting the harmonisation of terms and conditions after a TUPE transfer.
 On the other hand, the UK itself extended TUPE rights to ‘service provision changes’ through domestic law, not because it was obliged to do so by the EU.

 The EU General Data Protection Regulations have direct effect on member states and will require changes to the UK’s data protection law and practices.
 Timing is a major issue as they have to be implemented by May 2018.
 Unless and until exit occurs, the UK remains a member of the EU and will be required to comply, even if the UK expects to repeal these laws subsequently.
 Regardless of this, how many businesses will face difficulties in their cross-border trading if they opt out of these provisions even if UK law allows this?

 Information on determining a person’s employment status

 Guidance on the employment legislation governing holiday entitlement and holiday pay

-Guidance on the law protecting employees when a business changes owner
+Guidance on protecting employees when a business changes owner